-UNHCR stepping up aid as influx from Mali to neighboring countries doubles
+UNHCR stepping up aid as influx from Mali to neighbouring countries doubles

 The number of people fleeing violence in northern Mali to seek refuge in neighboring countries has doubled over the past ten days as fighting between Tuareg rebels and the Malian army continues.